 Health physics is the discipline associated with using radiation for the benefit of society.
-This includes applying scientific as well as practical knowledge in order to obtain these benefits without unreasonable risks to man or the environment.
+This includes applying scientific as well as practical knowledge in order to obtain these benefits without unreasonable risks to humans or the environment.
 The profession has evolved into a necessary part of all programs that involve radiation, including anything from naturally occurring radioactivity to man-made sources of radiation.
 Sources of radiation range from naturally occurring radioactivity to reactors.
-Successful persons in health physics have broad backgrounds in physics, biology, instrumentation and have an understanding of risks and risk analysis.
+Successful persons in health physics have broad backgrounds in physics, biology, and instrumentation, and have an understanding of risks and risk analysis.

 Required course work is structured to provide a sound foundation in the basic skills essential to the health physics profession.
 Students may concentrate on specific areas of interest through a wide selection of elective courses.
-Formal course work is supplemented by extensive laboratory exercises, field trips and research.
+Formal course work is supplemented by extensive laboratory exercises, field trips, and research.

 Effective Fall 2017

 |or ERHS 450||Introduction to Radiation Biology|